aaron-imbrock/kubernetes-the-hard-way-amd64/docs/08-bootstrapping-kubernetes-controllers.md

 ## Prerequisites

-Copy Kubernetes binaries and systemd unit files to the `server` instance:
+From `jumpbox` copy Kubernetes binaries and systemd unit files to the `server` instance:

 ```bash
 scp \